For urgent consular assistance call

 Full travel advice: Local contacts

-Crimes that might affect you in the Solomon Islands include:
+Crimes that might affect you in Solomon Islands include:

 Verbal harassment, intimidation and assault can also happen at nightclubs or bars.